Slijeff/CoolingFan/README.md

 # A cooling fan the helps you cool down
 It's soooooo hot!

+This React project uses Redux and React-Redux, which aims to give a basic demonstration of the data flow of Redux.

 # Todo
 * Add dark mode support
 * Add Chinese